steffen-liersch/GettingStarted/C#/HelloWorld/README.md

 - shows how assembly information can be used in the source code
 - supports multiple targets starting with .NET 2.0, NET Core 2.0 and NET Standard 2.0
 - demonstrates conditional compilation to emulate missing types
-- has a script to compile from the command line
+- contains scripts for compiling from the command line

 ## Use Cases